francescogerardomarra/its/modulo26/4_security.md

 - The `Secure` flag ensures it is only sent over HTTPS.
 - The `SameSite=Strict` attribute provides additional security by restricting the cookie to first-party contexts only.

-To implement a maximum session length (not just an inactivity timeout), Spring Security does not provide a built-in way to enforce an absolute "maximum session length" — that is, a session expiration after a fixed duration, regardless of user activity.
+To implement a maximum session length (not just an inactivity timeout), Spring Security does not provide a built-in way to enforce a session expiration after a fixed duration, regardless of user activity.
 However, this behavior can be implemented manually by managing session expiration through custom components.

 To achieve this, you need two main components: